-Although he had many offers from Hollywood except for the steely neo-noir "Once a Thief" (1965), playing a reformed criminal pursued by the law (Van Heflin) and the mob (Jack Palance) and Scorpio (1973) his Hollywood attempts were mostly lustrous, empty affairs that made little impact, he never felt too comfortable with the English language and preferred the European scene.

-A Redirection of Focus

-In the eighties advancing age, not to mention the costly failure of the movie "The Passage" in 1986, forced Delon to give much thought to his future projects.
-He decided to direct his focus toward a popular line of products that bore his name - from perfume and cigarettes to sunglasses - that became the embodiment of cinematic cool after Chow Yun-fat wore a pair in John Woo's epic crime drama "A Better Tomorrow" (1986).
-There were still film projects, but he announced his retirement from acting after Patrice LeCompte's "Un chance sur deux" (1998), an action movie that reunited him with Belmondo, bombed at the box office.
-He did return now and then over the next decade and also received countless honours for his lifetime of film work, including an Honorary Golden Bear in 1991 from the 45th Berlin International Film Festival, as well knighthood from the Legion of Honour that same year.
+Although he had many offers from Hollywood except for the steely neo-noir "Once a Thief" (1965), playing a reformed criminal pursued by the law (Van Heflin) and the mob (Jack Palance) and Scorpio (1973) his Hollywood attempts were mostly lustrous, empty affairs that made little impact, he never felt too comfortable with the English langauge and preferred the European scene.
+A Redirection of Focus In the eighties advancing age, not to mention the costly failure of the movie "The Passage" in 1986, forced Delon to give much thought to his future projects.
+He decided to direct his focus toward a popular line of products that bore his name - from perfume and cigarettes to sunglasses that became the embodiment of cinematic cool after Chow Yun-fat wore a pair in John Woo's epic crime drama "A Better Tomorrow" (1986).
+There were still film projects, but he announced his retirement from acting after Patrice LeCompte's "Un chance sur deux" (1998), an e ..he ta often negotiated distribution rights for films, reshaping how actors could engage with the industry.

+action movie that reunited him with Belmondo, bombed at the box office.
+He did return now and then over Film Festival, as well knighthood from the Legion of Honour that same year.
 In 1995, he was made an Officer of the National Order of Merit, while in 2005, his knighthood was promoted to the next highest class, that of Officer.

-Personal Life, Relationships, and Family Feuds

-Delon's high-profile romances, particularly with actress Romy Schneider, whose passionate yet turbulent relationship with him became fodder for tabloids and public scrutiny.
+Personal Life, Relationships, and Family Feuds Delon's high-profile romances, particularly with actress Romy Schneider, whose passionate yet turbulent relationship with him became fodder for tabloids and public scrutiny.
 Their love affair was marked by emotional highs and lows, and even after their separation in 1964, Delon's nostalgic feelings for Schneider lingered throughout his life.
 He often lamented that she was truly the love of his life, suggesting a depth of sentimentality that belied his tough exterior.
 Later relationships, including those with Nathalie Barthélémy and Dutch model Rosalie van Breemen, resulted in children-Anthony, Anouchka, and Alain-Fabien.
 However, the dynamics within his family became increasingly strained in his later years, particularly as health issues arose.
 Public feuds erupted, notably concerning the management of his estate and care in the wake of a stroke he suffered in 2019.
 His son, Alain-Fabien, and daughter Anouchka were publicly embroiled in disputes over their father's well-being, often under the scrutiny of the media.
-These revelations hinted at a family discord that contradicted the glamorous image Delon had cultivated throughout his career.
+These revelations hinted at a family discord that contradicted the glamorous sense of glamour often tied to his persona.
+His figure has been romanticised in music and visual art, reinforcing his status as a cultural icon whose essence continues to resonate. image Delon had cultivated throughout his career.